-These seem to me to have been the proceedings of one fond of war, who, when he might have lived in peace without disgrace or loss, chose war in preference; when he might have spent his time in idleness, voluntarily underwent toil for the sake of military adventure; and when he might have enjoyed riches in security, chose rather, by engaging in warfare, to diminish
+These seem to me to have been the proceedings of one fond of war, who, when he might have lived in peace without disgrace or loss, chose war in preference; when he might have spent his time in idleness, voluntarily underwent toil for the sake of military adventure; and when he might have enjoyed riches in security, chose rather, by engaging in warfare, to diminish their amount.
+He was indeed led by inclination to spend his money in war, as he might have spent it in pursuits of gallantry, or any other pleasure; to such a degree was he fond of war.
+He appears also to have been qualified for military undertakings, as he liked perilous adventure, was ready to march day and night against the enemy, and was possessed of great presence of mind in circumstances of difficulty, as those who were with him on all such occasions were universally ready to acknowledge.

-- Ανάβασις [Anabasis], Book II, Chapter 6,
+Ανάβασις [Anabasis], Book II, Chapter 6,

-He did cheat, however, by not letting his artillery.
-Maybe he could have solved that little difference of opinion he had with H. G. Wells (see A Modern Utopia (1905)) through upon Churchill: some Little Wars (1913).
-He did, however, like H. Rider Haggard's works very much; could he have gamed the great battle between Ignosi's and Twala's armies in King Solomon's Mines (1885)?
+This is the history of one man fond of war, for all that he was realistic enough to see how ugly it had become.
+Lord Randolph's worthless little boy had begun playing with toy soldiers.
+Lead and children could cohabit in those days, and green multicultural peace studies weren't mandatory for junior persons.
+He did cheat, however, by not letting his brother Jack Strange Spencer Churchill have artillery.
+Maybe he could have solved that little difference of opinion he had with H. G. Wells (see A Modern Ûtopia (1905)) through some Little Wars (1913).He did, however, like H. Rider Haggard's works very much; could he have gamed the great battle between Ignosi's and Twala's armies in King Solomon's Mines (1885)?